JoeyStanley/joeyr/README.md

     these functions will be phased out since the new [`dplyr::relocate`](https://dplyr.tidyverse.org/dev/reference/relocate.html)
     function does what I intended these do to.

+## Citation

+If you use this package, I would appreciate a citation.
+You can cite it as:

+> Stanley, Joseph A. joeyr: Functions for Vowel Data (R package version 0.6.2), 2021. https://joeystanley.github.io/joeyr/

+Specifically, if you use the `find_outliers()` function, you can refer to it as something like "the Modified Mahalanobis Distance implemented in Stanley (2020).

+> Stanley, Joseph A. “The Absence of a Religiolect among Latter-Day Saints in Southwest Washington.”
+In Speech in the Western States: Volume 3, Understudied Varieties, by Valerie Fridland, Alicia Beckford Wassink, Lauren Hall-Lew, and Tyler Kendall, 95–122.
+Publication of the American Dialect Society 105.
+Durham,
+NC: Duke University Press, 2020. [https://doi.org/10.1215/00031283-8820642](https://doi.org/10.1215/00031283-8820642).

 ## Conclusion